eyob721/alx-low_level_programming/0x08-recursion/README.md

     -   returns the length of a string, similar to the function strlen(), using recursion.
 -   3-factorial.c
     -   returns the factorial of a given number, using recursion.
+-   4-pow_recursion.c
+    -   returns the value of a given number raised to some power, using recursion.
+Similar to the function pow().

 ## Advanced